 The Missouri Community College Association (MCCA) has followed the Department of Higher Education statewide guidelines for public postsecondary institutions in establishing college readiness standards for students entering community colleges.
-All students are assessed in mathematics, English, and reading and are required to complete the Accuplacer Next Gen Reading Placement Test, Jefferson College Math Readiness, the Accuplacer Classic, or submit official ACT scores prior to enrollment as one measure of assessment.
+All students are assessed in mathematics, English, and reading and are required to complete the Accuplacer Next Gen Reading and Math, the Accuplacer Classic, or submit official ACT scores prior to enrollment as one measure of assessment.
 Test scores must be within the previous two years of registration.
 An official high school transcript with a minimum of a 3.0 GPA on a 4.0 scale or a particular level achieved on HiSET/GED test scores may be able to be used for placement into coursework.
-Students not meeting readiness standards for admission into certain courses or programs may be enrolled in developmental courses to help them qualify.
+Students not meeting readiness standards for placement into certain courses may seek assistance through the Academic Success Center (ASC) to increase test scores.
 Additional measures may be considered to determine placement of students into appropriate college-level courses.

-If a student would like to re-test or appeal his/her score in English, following are the steps:
+If a student would like to re-test or appeal his/her score in English: